Learn What You Need to Know About Your Injury and Disability Claim.

 Rule No. 4: Take Your Time

-This is actually a couple of rules.
+This is actually two rules.
 Taking your time means listening to the whole question before your answer it, making sure you understand the question, and if you do, taking the time that you need to give a responsive answer.
 If you are not sure about the question, ask the adjuster to rephrase the question.
 Then, once you know the question, there is nothing wrong with taking the time you need to think about and provide your answer.

 One more thing: